dm-coding/civicrm-docker/README.md

     ADMIN_PASS: 123
     ADMIN_EMAIL: admin@example.com
     SITE_TYPE=drupal-clean (this is the only one which has been tested)
+    PRIVATE_ROOT: /buildkit/app/private

+If you use a different web server container, you may need to adjust the file permissions of either the data container or the web server container.
+The file permissions for the data container are adjustable with the $GID and $UID variables.

 In theory, you could also change the database type by setting environment variables in the docker-compose file.
 The environment variables match the ones the buildscript's installation script expects to find.

 # To-do